ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 pointer-heavy port into more idiomatic internal Rust—without making the ABI-facing types “idiomatic” in ways that would break existing grammars.

-The cleanup followed another small set of rules:

-- **Make ownership visible.** Internal raw-pointer parameters became references or slices where their lifetimes were local and provable.
-- **Represent absence explicitly.** Sentinel pointers and magic states became `Option` or named states.
-- **Return values normally.** Out-parameters became return values when the C ABI did not require them.
-- **Localize mutation.** Large modules split by responsibility, and changes to state moved closer to the code responsible for that state.
-- **Hide density behind readable operations.** Frequently copied tree references stayed compact, but pointer arithmetic and ownership rules acquired narrow APIs and names.
+The cleanup was less a redesign than a long series of small promotions.
+Internal raw-pointer parameters became references or slices wherever their lifetimes were local and provable; a sentinel pointer meaning “no node here” became an honest `Option`.
+Out-parameters turned into return values where the C ABI did not demand them, large modules split by responsibility so mutation sat next to the state it changed, and the dense tricks that had to stay — compact indexes into the tree, pointer arithmetic — were hidden behind narrow, named operations.
+Where compatibility was real, the code stayed deliberately
-- **Keep compatibility ugly where it is real.** Generated-language layouts and exported functions remained C-shaped because another binary had already committed to that shape.
+ugly: generated-language layouts and exported functions remained C-shaped, because another binary had already committed to that shape.

 That cleanup made questions answerable: Who owns this piece of the tree?
 Can this reference survive when its storage grows?
 Why does one reduction create a